 The methodology employed by the CMT to check performance is set out in Chapter 3 of the report.
-This indicates that, on the advice of statisticians, 956 cases were recommended for selection for checking in 2019/2020.
-However, due to the COVID-19 pandemic the checking programme for CMT was paused on 23 March 2020 and the sample size for 2019/2020 was reduced to 884.
-The Standards Committee members were reassured that the Professional Service Unit confirmed that although the sample size had to be reduced it was still statistically valid.
+This indicates that, on the advice of statisticians, 925 cases were recommended for selection for checking in 2020/2021.
+However, due to the COVID-19 pandemic the checking programme for CMT was paused between 23 March 2020 and 17 June 2020.
+While this resulted in the sample size being reduced to 884 in 2019/2020, the Standards Committee members were reassured that the sample size returned to normal in 2020/2021 and was achieved.
 Chapter 3 also illustrates the rigour and breadth of the monitoring of decisions by the CMT.
 Put briefly, performance is assessed using two main yardsticks.
 The first is the Monetary Value of Error of the most recent decision with regard to the assessment of maintenance.
 The second relates to the quality of the decision being checked.
 This is assessed using five criteria in line with the correct application of the law (see 4.4).
 Decisions are monitored against 2 main criteria (see 3.7).

-Chapter 4 identifies the findings for 2019/2020.
-While decision making accuracy is reported at 77.5%, the combined monetary value of error for manual assessments and fully automated financial decisions is 0.85%.
+Chapter 4 identifies the findings for 2020/2021.
+While decision making accuracy is reported at 79%, the combined monetary value of error for manual assessments and fully automated financial decisions is 0.73%, well within the target of 1%.

-As always, there is room for improvement with regard to both monetary value of error and particularly in decision making accuracy but some issues should be borne in mind in assessing performance.
+While the MVE for 2020/2021 is decreasing, as always, there is room for improvement particularly in decision making accuracy but some issues should be borne in mind in assessing performance.
 For various reasons, a significant proportion of the work of CMS continues to relate to complex cases and the data above does not fully capture the effort required to reach and maintain the standards achieved.
-External forces such as changes in the labour market -job loss, zero hours contracts, etc. affect decision making as this can impact on earnings and other related issues.
+External forces such as changes in the labour market - job loss, zero hours contracts, etc. affect decision making as this can impact on earnings and other related issues.
+This is borne out in Appendix 2 which highlights the types of errors found in the decision making process.
+At the quarterly meetings the Standards Committee members are reassured that the internal monitoring methodologies used by the CMS are trend led and responsive to issues as they arise.